Mexazolam

 Mexazolam (marketed under the trade names Melex and Sedoxil) is a drug which is a benzodiazepine derivative.
 Mexazolam has been trialed for anxiety and was found to be effective in alleviating anxiety at one week follow-up.
 Mexazolam is metabolised via the CYP3A4 pathway.
 HMG-CoA reductase inhibitors including simvastatin, simvastatin acid, lovastatin, fluvastatin, atorvastatin and cerivastatin inhibit the metabolism of mexazolam, but not the HMG-CoA reductase inhibitor pravastatin.
-Its principal active metabolites are chlordesmethyldiazepam (also known as chloronordiazepam or delorazepam, trade name Dadumir) and chloroxazepam (also known as lorazepam, trade name Ativan).
+Its principal active metabolites are chlorodesmethyldiazepam (also known as chloronordiazepam or delorazepam, trade name Dadumir) and chloroxazepam (also known as lorazepam, trade name Ativan).
+Researchers have found a dose of 1.67 mg mexazolam equals 5 mg diazepam.
+Clinical studies suggest that 3 mg of mexazolam has a comparable effect to 1.5 mg of alprazolam.

+Pharmacokinetics

+Mexazolam is a long-acting benzodiazepine that undergoes extensive hepatic metabolism.
+In humans, the parent drug is primarily oxidized by cytochrome P450 3A isoforms, yielding two active benzodiazepine metabolites: chloronordiazepam and chloroxazepam.
+Mexazolam follows biphasic elimination profile: the initial distribution phase has a half-life of approximately 1.4 hours, reflecting rapid tissue uptake and first-pass metabolism, following by a terminal phase with a half-life of about 76 hours.
+The long duration of the terminal phase driven by high plasma protein binding (over 90 percent) and gradual release from peripheral compartments.
+The active metabolites further extend duration of action of the drug.
+The elimination half-lives of the active metabolites is 130-200 hours, which supports once-daily dosing but also calls for caution regarding accumulation and residual sedative effects during prolonged therapy.